Miami AI Club To Host AI Cyberwar To Discuss The Impact Of AI In Cybersecurity

 (MENAFN- EIN Presswire)

-Miami AI Club becomes the epicenter of conversations around AI governance in cybersecurity and AI's security in an AI-dominated cyber world.
-Miami AI Club believes that AI can be a force for good in the world if used ethically.
-We hope to inspire & empower its members & the wider community to harness the power of AI for positive change”
+Miami AI Club becomes the epicenter of conversations around AI governance in cybersecurity and AI's security in an AI-dominated cyberworld.

-MIAMI, FLORIDA, UNITED STATES, December 18, 2023 /EINPresswire / -- The Miami AI Club , an exclusive community of decision-makers, thought leaders, and AI enthusiasts, is hosting its 4th event on AI and Cyberwar on January 10th, 2023.
+FORT LAUDERDALE, FLORIDA, UNITED STATES, December 20, 2023 /EINPresswire / -- Miami, FL, December 18th, 2023 - The Miami AI Club , an exclusive community of decision-makers, thought leaders, and AI enthusiasts, is hosting its 4th event on AI and Cyberwar on January 10th, 2023.
 The event will explore how to leverage AI in the business while building guardrails to prevent a catastrophic black-swan event.

 The Miami AI Club's mission is to create positive change in the world through AI, based on three principles: To be #Conscious about AI, To be #Determined to create a positive impact, and to be #United and collaborate.
 The club provides a platform for members to network, learn, and share their insights and experiences with AI.